 - 1 whole-wheat pita bread, warmed and filled with tomatoes, hummus, and leaves of cilantro, parsely, basil or mint.

 - 1 apple cooked with a handful of raisins.

 - Steamed pear topped with raisins.

-- A small handful of mixed, unsalted nuts such as pumpkin, sunflower, walnuts, or pecans.
+- A small handful of mixed, unsalted nuts such as pumpkin seeds, sunflower seeds, walnuts, or pecans.